10 Must-Have Boundaries in Your Coaching Contract Template to Protect Time, Money & Sanity

 Here’s the truth: if you don’t draw the line, clients will.
 And usually, they’ll push it way past your comfort zone.

-For example, you agreed to two sessions a month, but suddenly they want a “quick” extra call.
+For example, you agreed to two sessions a month, but suddenly they want you to “squeeze in” one extra call — just this once.
 Or you created a strategy plan, and now they’re asking for weekly check-ins you never offered.
-If you just use a simple coaching agreement template without limits, scope creep can eat up your schedule and energy fast.

 Your coaching contract template should make clear: